 The South Florida Water Management District (SFWMD or District) is required to provide detailed financial information on Everglades restoration.
-The 1997 Everglades Oversight Act (Chapter 97-258, Laws of Florida) requires the reporting of financial information for Everglades restoration.
-The Everglades Forever Act (EFA) [Section 373.4592, Florida Statutes (F.S.)] requires the District to account for all monies used to fund the 1994 Everglades Construction Project (ECP) and the 2003 Long-Term Plan (Burns and McDonnell, 2003), and to provide a comparison annually of actual versus projected revenues and a projection of costs and revenues over the successive five-year period.
-These financial reports are central to this chapter.
+The 1997 Everglades Oversight Act requires the reporting of financial information for Everglades restoration.
+The Everglades Forever Act (EFA) (Section 373.4592, Florida Statutes) requires the District to account for all monies used to fund the 1994 Everglades Construction Project (ECP) and the 2003 Long-Term Plan for Achieving Water Quality Goals for Everglades Protection Area Tributary Basins (Long-Term Plan) (Burns and McDonnell, 2003), and to provide a comparison annually of actual versus projected revenues and a projection of costs and revenues over the successive five-year period.
+These financial reports are central to this chapter of the 2010 South Florida Environmental Report - Volume I.

-Dedicated funding is essential to the Everglades and Florida Bay protection and restoration programs.
-The ECP, a major element of the Everglades Restoration Program and the 1994 EFA, comprise one of the nation's largest environmental restoration projects, and together had an original projected cost of \$836.2 million over 20 years.
+Dedicated funding is essential to Everglades and Florida Bay protection and restoration programs.
+The 1994 Everglades Construction Project (ECP), a major element of the Everglades Restoration Program and the 1994 EFA, is one of the nation's largest environmental restoration projects, and had an original projected cost of \$836.2 million over 20 years.
 The 2003 state legislative session amended the 1994 EFA to include the Long-Term Plan as the strategy for achieving the long-term water quality goals for the Everglades Protection Area.
-The amended EFA also expanded the use of the 1/10 mill ad valorem tax to include the initial phase of the Long-Term Plan, including Stormwater Treatment Area enhancements, research, and operation and maintenance of the ECP.
-It is currently projected that the Long-Term Plan's initial 13-year phase will cost approximately \$1.6 billion.
-The 2003 Long-Term Plan expands the goals and objectives of the ECP and is a critical component of the overall effort to restore and protect the Everglades.
+The amended EFA also expanded the use of the 1/10 mill ad valorem tax to include the initial phase of the Long-Term Plan, including Everglades Stormwater Treatment Area enhancements, research, optimization, source control, and operation and maintenance of the Everglades Construction Project [for Fiscal Year 2010 (FY2010) (October 1, 2009-September 30, 2009), the EFA millage rate is 0.0894].
+It is currently projected that the Long-Term Plan's initial 13-year phase will cost approximately \$1.2 billion.
+The 2003 Long-Term Plan continues and expands the goals and objectives of the 1994 ECP and is a critical component of the overall effort to restore and protect the Everglades.

 The Florida Bay Restoration Program has a projected cost of \$367.0 million.
 In 1996, the District and the Florida Department of Transportation (FDOT) received federal authorization to redirect the use of Alligator Alley tolls for both restoration programs.
-A total of \$39.1 million, split equally between both restoration programs, has been received from the FDOT since 1997.
+A total of \$41.1 million - split equally between both restoration programs - has been received from the FDOT since 1997.

-The District, partnering agencies, and the agricultural community share the cost of implementing the ECP and the Long-Term Plan.
-Funding sources designated by the EFA for the ECP and the Long-Term Plan include 1/10 mill ad valorem tax, agricultural privilege taxes, state land funds, federal funds, excess revenues from Alligator Alley tolls, other environmental mitigation funds, and any additional funds that become available.
-Since 1994, net revenues received were \$862.3 million.
-In Fiscal Year 2008 (FY2008) (October 1, 2007-September 30, 2008), net revenues totaled \$88.1 million (unaudited), of which \$82.2 million came from ad valorem and agricultural privilege tax collections, and the remaining \$5.9 million were from the other sources listed above.
+The District, other agencies, and the agricultural community share the cost of implementing the ECP and the Long-Term Plan.
+Funding sources designated by the EFA for the ECP and the Long-Term Plan also include agricultural privilege taxes, state land funds, federal funds, excess revenue from Alligator Alley tolls, other environmental mitigation funds, Certificates of